 An examination of your intestine may need to be done.
 This can be done with a diagnostic

-Laxatives—medicines that cause you to have soft bowel movementsA clear-liquid dietOral cathartic medicines—a large container of fluid to drink, which stimulates a bowel movement
+Laxatives—medications that cause you to have soft bowel movementsA clear-liquid dietOral cathartic medications—a large container of fluid to drink, which stimulates a bowel movement

 Leading up to your procedure:

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 The night before, eat a light meal.
 Do not eat or drink anything after midnight.Wear comfortable clothing.If you have diabetes, ask your doctor if you need to adjust your insulin dose.Arrange for a ride home after the procedure.

 You will receive a sedative.
 This will help you relax.
 You will be drowsy but awake.

 You will be asked to lie on your side or on your back.
 A scope, a long flexible tube with a camera on the end, will be inserted through the anus.
 It will be slowly pushed through the rectum to the colon.
 The scope will also add air to open the colon.

 Using the scope, the doctor will locate the polyp.
 The polyp will be snipped off with a wire snare from the scope.
 In some cases, the polyp may be destroyed with an electric current.
 The electric current is also used to close the wound and stop bleeding.
 The polyps will then be removed for lab testing.
 When the doctor is finished, the scope will be slowly removed.

 may be needed.
 Special surgical tools will be inserted through small incisions in the abdomen.
 The tools will be used to locate and remove the polyp.